-Jay Cross (2004) has normally been been credited with coining the term elearning in 1998.
-However, the term seems to have been in use as far back as 1997 when Aldo Morri wrote an article for Telephony Online, A bright future for distance learning: One Touch/Hughes alliance promotes interactive 'e-learning' service:
+Jay Cross (2004) has normally been credited with coining the term elearning in 1998.
+However, while Jay was certainly one of the biggest proponents of eLearning, the term seems to have been in use as far back as 1997 when Aldo Morri wrote an article for Telephony Online, A bright future for distance learning: One Touch/Hughes alliance promotes interactive 'e-learning' service:

 “The market for corporate interactive distance learning—now known as 'e-learning,' has boomed along with the growth in the Internet and corporate intranets.”